 The automobile market is the most critical industry for palladium.
 Almost two thirds of global palladium usage is attributed to catalytic converter production.
 Other uses and sources of palladium demand include electronics, hydrogen purification, jewelry, dentistry and medical purposes, chemical applications, and groundwater treatment.
 Palladium is a key component of fuel cells, which are used to convert chemical energy from fuel into electricity.
 With three-quarters of the global supply of palladium coming from two countries, there is possibility for shocks in palladium supply and production.

 Currently, palladium is considered a precious metal.
-Those who wish to invest in precious metals can do so through the purchase palladium in the form of palladium bullion coins and bars.
-The spot price of Palladium is largely influenced by the following factors, rendering the price quite volatile.
-This includes changes in politics, environment, economics, and industry.
+Those who wish to invest in precious metals can do so through the purchase palladium in the form of palladium bullion, coins and bars.
+The spot price of Palladium is largely influenced by the changes in politics, environment, economics and industry which renders the price quite volatile.

-Demand for palladium is primarily driven by the growing automotive sector, which continues to grow, consuming almost 80% of the global supply.
+Demand for palladium is primarily driven by the automotive sector, which continues to grow in developing nations. the auto industry consumes almost 80% of the global supply.
 Demand has consistently outstripped palladium supply.
 As a secondary product of platinum and nickel extraction, miners have less flexibility to increase palladium output in response to rising prices.
 This shortfall is predicted to continue.

-The price of palladium has tended to stay between $500 and $1,000 USD per ounce for most the past decade, but in 2020 and 2021 rose to nearly $3,000 per oz, surpassing the price of gold.
+The palladium price has tended to stay between $500 and $1,000 USD per ounce for most the past decade, but in 2020 and 2021 rose to nearly $3,000 per oz, surpassing the price of gold.
+A second and even higher palladium price spike occurred at the onset of Russia's invasion of Ukraine in 2022 since Russia is a major producer of precious metals and PGMs.
+The palladium price has since settled closer to its normal range with the current price on the higher end of the historical normal.

-As an important precious metal, the investment demand and price of palladium bullion bars and coins, palladium futures contracts and live palladium prices are broadcast daily.
+As an important precious metal, the investment demand and price of palladium bullion bars and coins, palladium futures contracts and live palladium prices are broadcast daily through many channels.
+The most recent palladium price can be found here.